-Although the trial judges make the final decisions on motions in limine and other evidentiary issues, all such issues must be raised at the final pretrial conference for preliminary review and discussion.
+Although the trial judge will make final decisions on motions in limine and other evidentiary issues, all such issues must be raised at the final pretrial conference for preliminary review and discussion.

 The parties must file and serve any and all motions in limine not later than the submission deadline for the final pretrial conference.
-A party may submit all of its motions in limine in one document, but each issue must be raised in a separately numbered paragraph.
+Motions in limine should be filed individually, not in a single collective document.
 When necessary, a party must provide adequate citation to any legal authority supporting a motion in limine.

 Not later than the submission deadline for the final pretrial conference the government must file any notice of intent to offer the following types of evidence at trial: 1) Prior felony convictions offered for any purpose; 2) Any F.R.
 Ev.
 404(b) evidence; 3) Any statement by a defendant offered under F.R.
 Ev.
 801(d)(2)(C)-(E); and 4) Any other evidence of which the government is aware and which it intends to offer pursuant to F.R.
 Ev.
 804 - 807.
-Notice must be provided in a captioned document to be docketed in the court file.
+Notice must be provided in a captioned document docketed with the court.

 Although a defendant is not required to reveal defense evidence of this sort, it is helpful and efficient to discuss such evidence at the final pretrial conference whenever possible.
 Therefore, the court encourages defendants to provide such notice for consideration at the final pretrial conference.
-If a defendant is not willing to do this, then the court asks that the defendant submit such notice to the court ex parte and in camera for review prior to trial.
+If a defendant is not willing to do this, then the court asks that the defendant submit such notice to the court ex parte for in camera review prior to trial.